|Skip Links | Access/General | Site Map|

 This module is offered in two cohorts, one in Michaelmas Term and the other in Lent Term - you should register for either Cohort 1 or Cohort 2, not both.

 This module is workshop-based, and is aimed at students at the beginning of the thesis writing process.
-Because of the workshop based / interactive format, places are limited to 25 in each cohort.
+Because of the workshop based / interactive format, places are limited to 30 in each cohort.
 Places will be allocated in the following order of priority: FASS students; students who need to take the module this year; order of date of receipt of application.
-Those who are unsuccessful in getting on the course this year will, however, be given priority for 2014-15; alternatively they may register for the online version of the course.
 Students' attendance record at previous RTP modules will also be taken into consideration.
-Unsuccessful applicants will be placed on a waiting list.
+Unsuccessful applicants will be placed on a waiting list; alternatively, they may register for the online version of the module.
 As places on the module are limited, please inform the RTP Administrator as soon as possible if you no longer wish to take it, so that your place can be offered to another student.

 Lynne Pearce offers a number of modules / short courses on thesis writing for students at different stages of their doctoral studies.
 This module is for first year students who have just begun their doctoral studies and will focus, in particular, on skills, strategies and routines that will be helpful in making writing an integral part of your research from the moment you begin.
 The module is delivered as a workshop in order that participants can read and discuss examples of academic writing (downloadable from the VLE in advance of the sessions) and participate in a number of exercises designed to help them think about their own practices.
 Each cohort of the module will be delivered over two consecutive days in order to facilitate group work and homework exercises and also to enable new students from across the Faculty get to know each other.
 [Please note, however, that the emphasis of these workshops is on writing activity per se: not 'research skills' and methodology in a more general sense - these topics are dealt with in other RTP modules.]
 The outline for the four sessions is as follows: